happytomatoe/nand2tetris/jack/jack-image-converter/README.md

-# Convert a PNG file into Jack code
+# Convert a black and white PNG image into Jack code
 1) To install run the next command.
 By default, it will copy the binary to `~/bin`.
 You can change this in [CmakeLists.txt](CMakeLists.txt) by changing `install(TARGETS ${PROJECT_NAME} DESTINATION ~/bin)`
 ```shell